NHSDigital/electronic-prescription-service-api/README.md

 - `publish-fhir-rc-release-notes-int` -- publishes RC int release notes to conflunce
 - `mark-jira-released` -- marks a jira release as released

+#### Snapshot commands
+- `update-snapshots` -- updates the snapshots used in EPSAT unit tests.
+Used when you modify EPSAT pages or update some dependant libraries

 ### Running tests